agm316/Food-Your-Way/FurtherGoals.md

 # Further Goals for this semester:
 * Adding a front end to our API.
-Further developing a UI using react to make it easier to interact with our API.
+Further developing a UI using react to make it easier to interact with our API (add stack navigator next)
 * Cleaning up our code to make it more efficient.
 Going back through our endpoints and changing any deprecated functions.
 * Adding further options for API calls Ie. filtering, searching, etc...